-Per the Federal DBE Program, ADOT must consider potential step 2 adjustments to the base figure as part of determining its overall annual DBE goal for FTA-funded contracts.
-Federal regulations outline factors that an agency must consider when assessing whether to make any step 2 adjustments to its base figure:
+Keen Independent's approach to the step 2 adjustment component of determining the overall DBE goal is the same for FTA-funded contracts as for FHWA- and FAA-funded contracts.
+Factors that an agency must consider when assessing whether to make any such adjustments are:

 - 1. Current capacity of DBEs to perform work, as measured by the volume of work DBEs have performed in recent years; - 2.
 Information related to employment, self-employment, education, training and unions; - 3.
 Any disparities in the ability of DBEs to get financing, bonding and insurance; and - 4.
-Other relevant factors.1
+Other relevant factors.
+13

-Keen Independent completed an analysis of each of the above step 2 factors and was able to quantify the effect of certain factors on the base figure.
+Keen Independent completed an analysis of each of the above step 2 factors and was able to quantify the effect of certain factors on the base figure for FTA-funded contracts.
 Other information examined was not as easily quantifiable but is still relevant to ADOT as it determines whether to make any step 2 adjustments.